Zelpak/Zelpak/README.md

 ## 🧪 Stuff I’ve Made

 - **Synote** – my custom notepad app.
 Lightweight, clean, and built for people who just want to write without distractions.
-- **Tipster**: my custom tip calculator app, lightweight, clean, & built for Casual Users, Professionals, Developers & Students & its totally easy to use!
+- **Tipster** - my custom tip calculator app, lightweight, clean, & built for Casual Users, Professionals, Developers & Students & its totally easy to use!
+- **Honey list** - a simple yet powerful lightweight to do application for users that need tasks done without forgetting! data is saved using JSON!

 ## 🚧 Always Learning